 Everyone has his/her favorite sides for turkey on Thanksgiving or other times.
 Here’s a few of ours:

-- Thanksgiving Side Dish Recipes (includes gravies, sides, stuffings, cranberry sauce and more)
+- Thanksgiving side dishes (includes gravy, sides, stuffing, cranberry sauce and more)

 Make Ahead

-- The turkey breast can be seasoned, sealed in a vacuum sealed bag and refrigerated for a couple of days before cooking.
+- To prepare ahead, the turkey breast can be seasoned, sealed in a vacuum bag and refrigerated for a couple of days before cooking.

 - If cooking the same day, you have an additional 2 hour window to keep the turkey in the sous vide bath (up to 5 hours total) without affecting the temperature and texture.